-Directors may ask the chairman and CEO to invite the Company's principal executives to attend meetings of the board of directors or its committees so as to interview them on topics related to the exercise of their functions, including when executive corporate officers are absent.
+Directors may ask the chairman of the board of directors to invite the Company's principal executives to attend meetings of the board of directors or its committees so as to interview them on topics related to the exercise of their functions, including when executive corporate officers are absent.
 In the latter case, the relevant executive corporate officers must be informed in advance.
 The minutes of board of directors' meetings shall include the questions put to the executives as well as their answers.

-(7) Specific provisions on board decisions by written consultation
+(8) Specific provisions on board decisions by written consultation